Soft Particles and Infinite-Dimensional Geometry: Non-abelian gauge theory

+Formula \eqref{eq:gluonAnti} computes the curvature of the space of vacua at the point $\mathcal{C}=0$ since that is where the perturbative calculations are performed.
 Turning on a coherent state of soft gluons parallel transports $S$-matrix elements around the space of vacua, but for finite deformations, the analog of formulas \eqref{eq:MaxwellVac} and \eqref{eq:SuperTVac} requires specification of a path and involves a path-ordered exponential.

 There are a couple of important points to note about \eqref{eq:gluonAnti}.
 First, the expression involves a \textit{single} sum (rather than the double sum that would be present in the simultaneous soft limit, whose geometric interpretation is unclear) over the remaining hard external particles, as it should if it represents curvature.
-The curvature is singular when $x=y$ (this is the reason that the infinite-dimensional trace and the Ricci tensor are ill-defined and must be regulated).
-If there really is a 2d model that captures the IR sector of Yang-Mills theory, then \eqref{eq:gluonAnti} is an important piece of data since it describes the metric on the space of fluctuations.
-We hope to exploit this in future work.
+In addition, the position independent factor in \eqref{eq:gluonAnti} bears a strong resemblance to familiar formulas for the Riemannian geometry of bi-invariant metrics on compact Lie groups, especially when all of the external states in the amplitude transform in the adjoint representation (as they do in pure Yang-Mills).